yanghong7410/LODDataset/README.md

 **Description**

-You can use our pipline to from **here** transform annotated images from existing object detection datasets(e.g., Pascal VOC, COCO) into their low-light counterparts.
+You can use our pipline to transform annotated images from existing object detection datasets(e.g., Pascal VOC, COCO) into their low-light counterparts.
 Feel free to replace our unprocessing or noise injection model for all of your data synthesis needs.

 **Overal pipline**